oracle-livelabs/oci-migration/ebs-move-improve/manage-VM/manage.md

-# Managing the Oracle EBS Cloud Manager Virtual Machine
+# Manage the Oracle EBS Cloud Manager Virtual Machine

 ## Introduction
 Within the virtual machine that Oracle E-Business Suite (EBS) Cloud Manager runs on, you can also preform a number of management tasks that give you more control of the instance.
 Here we will go over a few of the main commands that are available.